AlibabaCloudDocs/gpdb/intl.en-US/GANOS/FAQ/Trajectory FAQ.md

 ## How do I enable advanced compression?

-LZ4 is an advanced compression algorithm, with a higher compression ratio and execution speed.
-To enable the LZ4 compression algorithm, do as follows:
+LZ4 is an advanced compression algorithm, which has a higher compression ratio and execution speed.
+To enable and disable the LZ4 compression algorithm, execute the following statements:

 ```
 -- Enable LZ4 compression.
 Set toast_compression_use_lz4 = true;

--- Disable LZ4 compression to use the default PostgreSQL compression algorithm.
+-- Disable LZ4 compression and use the default PostgreSQL compression algorithm.
 Set toast_compression_use_lz4 = false;
 ```

-To enable the LZ4 compression algorithm for the entire database by default, do as follows:
+To enable and disable the LZ4 compression algorithm for the entire database by default, execute the following statements:

 ```
 -- Enable LZ4 compression for the database.
 Alter database dbname Set toast_compression_use_lz4 = true;

--- Disable LZ4 compression to use the default compression algorithm for the database.
+-- Disable LZ4 compression and use the default compression algorithm for the database.
 Alter database dbname Set toast_compression_use_lz4 = false;
 ```

 ## How do I set a default length for string-type attribute fields?

 You can use the GUC variable ganos.trajectory.attr\_string\_length to set a default length for string-type attribute fields.
-You can do as follows:
+You can execute the following statement:

 ```
 Set ganos.trajectory.attr_string_length = 32;
 ```

-## How do I compute the maximum, minimum, or average value of an attribute field?
+## How do I calculate the maximum, minimum, or average value of an attribute field?

-To compute the maximum, minimum, or average value of an attribute field, do as follows:
+To calculate the maximum, minimum, or average value of an attribute field, execute the following statement:

 ```
 With traj AS (
-  select '{"trajectory":{"version":1,"type":"STPOINT","leafcount":2,"start_time":"2010-01-01 11:30:00","end_time":"2010-01-01 12:30:00","spatial":"SRID=4326;LINESTRING(1 1,3 5)","timeline":["2010-01-01 11:30:00","2010-01-01 12:30:00"],"attributes":{"leafcount":2,"velocity":{"type":"integer","length":4,"nullable":true,"value":[1,100]},"speed":{"type":"float","length":8,"nullable":true,"value":[null,1.0]},"angle":{"type":"string","length":64,"nullable":true,"value":["test",null]}, "tngel2":{"type":"timestamp","length":8,"nullable":true,"value":["2010-01-01 12:30:00",null]},"bearing":{"type":"bool","length":1,"nullable":true,"value":[null,true]}}}}'::trajectory a)
+  select '{"trajectory":{"version":1,"type":"STPOINT","leafcount":2,"start_time":"2010-01-01 11:30:00","end_time":"2010-01-01 12:30:00","spatial":"SRID=4326;LINESTRING(1 1,3 5)","timeline":["2010-01-01 11:30:00","2010-01-01 12:30:00"],"attributes":{"leafcount":2,"velocity":{"type":"integer","length":4,"nullable":true,"value":[1,100]},"speed":{"type":"float","length":8,"nullable":true,"value":[null,1.0]},"angel":{"type":"string","length":64,"nullable":true,"value":["test",null]}, "tngel2":{"type":"timestamp","length":8,"nullable":true,"value":["2010-01-01 12:30:00",null]},"bearing":{"type":"bool","length":1,"nullable":true,"value":[null,true]}}}}'::trajectory a)
 select avg(v) from
 (
 Select unnest(st_trajAttrsAsInteger(a, 'velocity')) as v from traj